johnleonkab/JobQuest/SUPABASE_REDIRECT_FIX.md

 ## 🎯 The Problem

-After Google login, Supabase redirects to `localhost:3000` instead of your Vercel domain.
+After Google login, Supabase redirects to `localhost:3000` instead of your Vercel domain, OR you see a 404 error with URLs like:
+- `https://your-app.vercel.app/auth/v1/authorize` (404 - this is a Supabase route, not your app)
+- `redirect_to=https://your-app.vercel.app//auth/callback` (double slash)

 This happens because Supabase's **Site URL** is configured to localhost.

 ## ✅ Solution: Update Supabase Configuration